 - $50,000 per injury accident, no matter how many victims; and

 - $15,000 in property damage.

 Colorado is a “fault” state – you should make a third-party claim against the defendant driver’s auto insurance carrier.

 Can I win if the accident was partly my fault?

 Yes, if you were less than 50 percent at fault.
 Under Colorado’s comparative fault principles, your damages will be reduced in proportion to your fault – by 20 percent if you were 20 percent at fault, for example.
 Ultimately, the court determines fault.

 How long do I have to file an auto accident lawsuit?

 Generally, you have three years from the date of the accident to file a lawsuit.
 This deadline can be extended if you didn’t discover your injury until later.
 If you are suing the government, you may be required to file a claim with the appropriate government office within a few weeks to a few months after the accident.

 I’m not talking about a money back guarantee.
 What I mean is that you will never owe me a penny in legal fees in the first place, until and unless you win compensation in court or at the settlement table.
 Nothing comes due until the other side actually transfers the money – and in the unlikely event that the total amount is zero, then your total legal fees will be zero.

 Here at Mark S. Rubinstein, P.C., I handle all my cases personally – there is no “junior associate” for me to delegate them to.
 If you have been injured in an auto accident in Glenwood Springs or elsewhere in Garfield County, or if you live or work there, call me as soon as possible at (970) 704-0888 or toll-free at 1-855-704-0888; otherwise, contact me online.
-Either way, I will be happy to schedule a free initial evaluation of your case.
+Either way, as a committed Glenwood Springs car accident lawyer, I will be happy to schedule a free initial evaluation of your case.